sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - resource-collection: The resource-collection group described in {{model-resource-collection}}.

-- date (index 35): The date and time evidence represented by an evidence item was gathered.
+- date (index 35): The date and time the information was collected pertaining to the evidence item.

-- device-id (index 36): A textual identifier for a device evidence was gathered from.
+- device-id (index 36): The endpoint's string identifier from which the evidence was collected.

 - $$evidence-extension:  This CDDL socket can be used to extend the evidence-entry group model.
 See {{model-extension}}.